jjvanzon/JJs-Reference-Architecture/patterns.md

 }
 ```

-By using `ResourceFormatters`, you can ensure the safe usage of placeholders in other code:
+By using `ResourceFormatters`, you can ensure the safe usage of placeholders in the code:

 ```cs
 ResourceFormatter.Save_WithName("Document");